kbolbotowski/kbolbotowski.github.io/_pages/about.md

 author_profile: true
 ---

-I am a mathematician at the Faculty of Mathematics, Informatics and Mechanics of the University of Warsaw.
-More info about me can be found [here](/aboutme/).
+I am a mathematician at the Faculty of Mathematics, Informatics and Mechanics of the University of Warsaw, read more [here](/aboutme/).
 Below I present some of the research themes in calculus of variations that I have developed with my collaborators.
 Feel free to [reach out](/contact/) with questions!

 ## Topic #1: Kantorovich-Rubinstein duality beyond the first order